-42. Accurate, complete and timely data is a foundation for effective risk management.
+51. Accurate, complete and timely data is a foundation for effective risk management.
 However, data alone does not guarantee that the board and senior management will receive appropriate information to make effective decisions about risk.
 To manage risk effectively, the right information needs to be presented to the right people at the right time.
 Risk reports based on risk data should be accurate, clear and complete.
 They should contain the correct content and be presented to the appropriate decision-makers in a time that allows for an appropriate response.
-A bank's risk management reports should contribute to sound risk management and decision-making by their relevant recipients, including, in particular, the board and senior management.
-To ensure the usefulness of these reports, they should comply with the following principles.
-Compliance with these principles should not be at the expense of each other.
+To effectively achieve their objectives, risk reports should comply with the following principles.
+Compliance with these principles should not be at the expense of each other in accordance with paragraph 22 of this document.